- 10. Food Tour

 - San Agustin Church

 - Bahay Tsinoy

-Explore the vibrant metropolis of Manila and experience its fun, historical, and contemporary side as you tour around the city’s iconic museums, top restaurants, and famous attractions.
+Explore the vibrant metropolis of Manila and experience its fun, historical, and contemporary side as you join Manila tours around the city’s iconic museums, top restaurants, and famous attractions.
 Discover why it’s an ideal place to go if you’re seeking outdoor adventures or planning a gastronomic escapade around the metro.

 The Philippines ’capital city, Manila, is home to several food hubs, historical landmarks, and scenic attractions.
 It's part of Metro Manila which includes other major cities like Makati, Pasay, and Quezon City.
 Manila can refer to both the capital city and the metropolitan center.
 It's a go-to place for those who like to visit scenic urban spots while being close to shopping centers, transportation hubs, food parks, and bars.

 For local and international travelers, Manila serves as the main gateway if you’re traveling by air (through Manila airport) or land to reach nearby provinces and other popular tourist destinations across the country.
 However, you don’t have to go too far to explore some of the majestic sights in the Philippines.